mozilla-spidermonkey/jsparagus/js-quirks.md

 > be associated with the nearest possible `if` that would otherwise have
 > no corresponding `else`.

+I love this sentence.
+Something about it cracks me up, I dunno...

 In a recursive descent parser, just doing the dumbest possible thing correctly implements this rule.